-On this day in 2009, media outlets report that a rare unrestored 1937 Bugatti Type 57S Atalante Coupe has been found in the garage of a British doctor.
+On January 2, 2009, media outlets report that a rare unrestored 1937 Bugatti Type 57S Atalante Coupe has been found in the garage of a British doctor.
 A month later, on February 7, the car sold at a Paris auction for some $4.4 million.

 The black two-seater, one of just 17 57S Atalante Coupes ever made by Bugatti, had been owned by English orthopedic surgeon Harold Carr since 1955.
 Carr, who died in 2007, reportedly had kept the rare vehicle parked in his garage since the early 1960s and hadn’t driven it in five decades.
 The car was built in May 1937 and originally owned by Francis Richard Henry Penn Curzon, the 5th Earl Howe.
 Curzon was also the first president of the British Racing Drivers’ Club and a winner of the 24 Hour Le Mans race.

 When it was built, the 57S Atalante Coupe was capable of reaching speeds of more than 120 miles per hour at a time when the average car couldn’t do more than 50 miles per hour.
 It was also notable for its low-slung frame and V-shaped radiator and featured pig-skin upholstery.
 At the time of the auction, Carr’s car was said to be in good condition and had 26,284 miles on its odometer.